 Immunoglobulins play a key role in the body's immune system.
 They are proteins produced by specific immune cells called plasma cells in response to bacteria, viruses, and other microorganisms as well as exposures to other substances that are recognised by the body as "non-self" harmful antigens.
 This test measures the amount of immunoglobulins A, G, and M (IgA, IgG, IgM) in the blood and, in certain circumstances, in cerebrospinal fluid (CSF) or saliva.

-The first time a person is infected or otherwise exposed to a foreign substance (antigen), their immune system recognises the microorganism or substance as "non-self" and stimulates plasma cells (a type of lymphocyte or white blood cell) to produce specific immunoglobulin(s), also called antibodies, that can bind to and neutralise the threat.
-With subsequent exposures, the immune system "remembers" the antigen that was encountered, which allows for the rapid production of more antibodies and, in the case of microorganisms, helps prevent re-infection.
+The first time a person is infected or otherwise exposed to a foreign substance (antigen), their immune system recognises the microorganism or substance as "non-self" and stimulates B-cells (a type of lymphocyte or white blood cell) to produce specific immunoglobulin(s), also called antibodies, that can bind to and neutralise the threat.
+With subsequent exposures, the immune system "remembers" the antigen that was encountered, which allows for the rapid production of more antibodies by plasma cells (long lived subset of B-cells that are like antibody factories in the bone marrow) and, in the case of microorganisms, helps prevent re-infection.

 There are five classes of immunoglobulins and several subclasses.
 Each class represents a group of antibodies and has a slightly different role.
 Classes of immunoglobulins include: